How Much Water Does a Great Dane Need?

 And if your Great Dane is particularly active, they’ll also need more water than a couch potato pup.
 So it’s always a good idea to keep an eye on their water intake and adjust accordingly.

-If you have any concerns about your dog’s hydration levels, be sure to speak with your veterinarian.
+If you have any concerns about your dog’s hydration levels, be sure to speak with your veterinarian says Great Dane Care.
 They’ll be able to help you create a plan that will keep your pup healthy and hydrated!

 How Much Water Does a Great Dane Puppy Need a Day?